yWorks/yfiles-vue-integration-basic/integration-howto.md

    There are two things to look out for:

    - Make sure to configure your `license.json` for the library.
 This project assumes that there is a yFiles package next to the project's root.
 Therefore, you may need to change the referenced path in `GraphComponent.vue`.
-   - Make sure to include `yfiles.css` which is an integral part of the library.
-For example add `@import '~yfiles/yfiles.css';` as in `GraphComponent.vue`.

 2. Add the new Vue component to the `App.vue` that was created by the Vue CLI.